fbpx

 Severance pay seems to be a “catch-all” term for termination pay, but it is, in fact, something different.

-Severance pay is a statutory payment that is made by the employer upon termination of an employee, in addition to any statutory individual notice of termination and group termination notice (or pay in lieu of such notice).
-Where notice of termination is meant to give an employee an opportunity to prepare for an upcoming termination and take measures to seek alternative employment, severance pay is meant to compensate for the investment of the employee’s long service with the employer’s business.
+Severance pay is a statutory payment that the employer makes upon termination of an employee, in addition to any statutory individual notice of termination and group termination notice (or pay in lieu of such notice).
+Where notice of termination is meant to allow an employee to prepare for an upcoming termination and take measures to seek alternative employment, severance pay is meant to compensate for the investment of the employee’s long service with the employer’s business.

-Severance in Ontario only applies in certain circumstances, particularly when an employer has a payroll of 2.5 million or more or, irrespective of annual payroll, when fifty or more employees are terminated in a period of six months or less because of a permanent discontinuance of all or part of the business.
+Severance in Ontario only applies in certain circumstances.
+For example, when an employer has a payroll of 2.5 million or more or, irrespective of annual payroll, when fifty or more employees are terminated in a period of six months or less because of a permanent discontinuance of all or part of the business.

 What is Common Law Payment in Lieu of Notice?

-The reasonable notice period is a period in addition to, but includes the minimum statutory termination notice period and the period of time covered by statutory severance pay.
+The reasonable notice period is in addition to, but includes, the minimum statutory termination notice period and the period of time covered by statutory severance pay.

-Failure to provide adequate reasonable can expose the employer to damages in a wrongful dismissal action for the loss of salary and benefits you would have received during the period of reasonable notice.
-Common law reasonable notice is
+Failure to provide adequate reasonable notice can expose the employer to damages in a wrongful dismissal action for the loss of salary and benefits an employee would have received during the period of reasonable notice.

 The primary purpose of reasonable notice of your termination is to give you, as the employee, an opportunity and a reasonable period of time to search for other employment.
-The period of notice is not necessarily equivalent to the period required to find new employment.
+The notice period is not necessarily equivalent to the period required to find new employment.

 How is Reasonable Notice Determined?